applejag/notes-old/people/juval-lowy/allure-of-the-free-lunch.md

 thing as a free lunch"*, or *"You cannot add value without sweating"* (J. Löwy, January 27, 2021).

-> "Nothing worse than responding 'We will fix it.
-No sweat!'"
+> "Nothing worse than responding *'We will fix it.
+No sweat!'*"

 ## First law of thermodynamics